UCL-ELEC0136/hackathon/README.md

 }
 ```
 - The values of each object are mathematically correct.
-- Please, [create a user](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas) with **read-only permissions** to access the database,
+- Please, [create a user](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas) with **read-only permissions** to access the database, with username `student` and password `assignment`.
-publish the credentials in a comment in the `feedback` pull request of the assignment, and tag one of us.

 ## Task 2: Time series
 Now consider the https://github.com/google/jax repository.